 In October 2011, the Company entered into a lease for a building that the Company and the landlord is in the process of developing to meet the Company's needs and which the Company is in the process of converting into its third IBX data center in the Seattle area (the "SE3 IBX Expansion Project" and the "SE3 Lease").
 The SE3 Lease has a term of 15 years commencing from the date the landlord delivers the completed building to the Company, which is expected to occur in the first quarter of 2013.
 Monthly payments under the SE3 Lease are expected to commence two months after the date the landlord delivers the completed building to the Company and will be made through the end of the lease term at an effective interest rate of 18.1%.
 The SE3 Lease has a total cumulative rent obligation of approximately \$110,420,000.
 The landlord began construction of the building to the Company's specifications in November 2011.
-Pursuant to the accounting standard for lessee's involvement in asset construction, the Company will be recording a building during the construction period and a related financing liability (the "SE3 IBX Building Financing"), while the underlying land will be considered an operating lease.
-In connection with the SE3 IBX Building Financing, the Company recorded a building asset totaling approximately \$8,023,000 and a corresponding financing obligation liability totaling approximately \$8,003,000, representing the estimated percentage-of-completion of the building as of December 31, 2011.
+Pursuant to the accounting standard for lessee's involvement in asset construction, the Company is considered the owner of the building during the construction phase due to the building work that the landlord and the Company are undertaking.
+As a result, the Company will be recording a building asset during the construction period and a related financing liability (the "SE3 IBX Building Financing"), while the underlying land will be considered an operating lease.
+In connection with the SE3 IBX Building Financing, the Company recorded a building asset totaling approximately \$8,023,000 and a corresponding financing obligation liability totaling approximately \$8,096,000, representing the estimated percentage-of-completion of the building as of December 31, 2011.